victormayala/cs/DOCUMENTATION.md

 -   **Per-View Pricing**: For each view, merchants can set an `Embroidery Additional Fee` and a `Print Additional Fee`.
 This allows for granular pricing based on both the location of the customization and the technique used.
 -   **Design Areas (Boundary Boxes)**: For each view, merchants can draw rectangular "boundary boxes" to constrain where customers can place their designs.
 -   **Variant Images**: For variable products, merchants can upload specific images that should be displayed when a customer selects a particular color variant.
+-   **Attribute Ordering**: Merchants can re-order color and size attributes using up/down arrows, and this order will be reflected on the Product Detail Page.

 ---